Originally published May 12, 2008. Updated August 17, 2017.

-Beyond that, studies on the association of hair dyes with non-Hodgkin’s lymphoma and leukemia have shown no increased risks among people who color their hair using today’s dyes.
-Some increased risk has been observed among women who colored their hair before 1980 and used darker tints.
-Prior to that year, hair dyes commonly contained aromatic amines and other agents that caused cancer in animals.
-Those chemicals are not present in products on the market today.
+Other studies on the association of hair dyes with non-Hodgkin’s lymphoma and leukemia have shown no increased risks among people who color their hair using today’s dyes.
+Some increased risk had been seen among women who applied darker tints before 1980, when hair dyes commonly contained aromatic amines and other agents known to cause cancer in animals.
+Those chemicals are not present in today’s products.

 Andrew Weil, M.D.

 Adana A.M.
 Llanos et al, “Hair product use and breast cancer risk among African American and White women.”
 Carcinogenesis June 9, 2017, doi.org/10.1093/carcin/bgx060